ryanmalonzo/stardust/README.md

 ## Deployment Steps

 > **Note**: SSH keys must be added manually to all hosts before running automated steps.
+>
+> **Note**: Static IP leases must be configured in your DHCP server for the Proxmox host and each VM to ensure consistent network addressing.

 ### 1. Install Proxmox VE